Real Name: Richard Rider

 Occupation: Soldier, Nova Corps Member; (Formerly) student, short-order cook, reality TV star

 Place of Birth: Queens, New York

-Known Relatives: Charles Rider (father), Gloria Rider (mother), Robert Rider (brother), Ralph Rider (uncle, deceased)
+Known Relatives: Charles Rider (father, deceased), Gloria Rider (mother), Robert Rider (brother), Ralph Rider (uncle, deceased)

 Group Affiliation: Nova Corps; formerly Champions (of Xandar), New Warriors, Secret Defenders

 First Appearance: Nova #1